 Dr Iain Butterworth, International Frameworks for Global Action: How can we strengthen their alignment?

-BIO: Trained as a community psychologist, Iain Butterworth's work focuses on the interrelationship between urban development, liveability, governance, health and wellbeing.
+BIO: Trained in community psychology, Iain Butterworth's work focuses on the interrelationship between urban development, liveability, governance, health and wellbeing.
 In 2003-4, as a Fulbright Visiting Scholar at the School of Public Health at the University of California at Berkeley, Iain investigated the WHO’s Healthy Cities approach.

 BIO: A native of Whippany, New Jersey, Caroline received her undergraduate education at Harvard University in Human Developmental and Regenerative Biology, with a secondary field in Economics.
-She is currently pursuing a Master of Public Health at the University of Melbourne on the 2016 U.S. Fulbright Anne Wexler Scholarship in Public Policy.
+She is currently pursuing a Master of Philosophy in Medicine at the University of Melbourne on the 2016 U.S. Fulbright Anne Wexler Scholarship in Public Policy.